Disney Television Animation: 2003–2017: As a division of Disney Channel

 The Buzz on Maggie was among the first Disney series to fully utilize Adobe Flash animation, thus saving costs and allowing experimentation.
 American Dragon: Jake Long (which premiered just months prior) and The Replacements received cleaner redesigns for their second seasons (noteworthy, as both series originated as their creator's storybooks) to ease the animation styles for fitting TV budgets.
 The success of Kim Possible also helped show that there was marketing value in Disney Channel cartoons as the network ordered a fourth season (opposed to the standard three seasons of 65 episodes).
 Disney soon launched Phineas and Ferb soon after the closure of Kim Possible (which surpassed it as their longest-running animated series).

 In 2009, Disney–ABC Television Group rebranded both Toon Disney and Jetix as Disney XD with the Jetix brand officially being retired by 2010.
 The goal was to simplify the marketing of channels by merging the two brands.
 In 2011, the ABC Kids block closed as well.
-By the early 2010s, the television group started to create some original shows for newly sister channel Disney XD.
+By the early 2010s, the television group started to create some original shows for new sister channel Disney XD.
 The group renamed the animation studio to just Disney Television Animation (or DTVA).
 Playhouse Disney was rebranded as Disney Jr. in 2011 and receiving standalone channels in 2012; by replacing Soapnet (domestically) and the Jetix Play channels (internationally).

 Kick Buttowski: Suburban Daredevil became the first Disney XD original animated show preceding Disney Channel's Fish Hooks.
 The following Disney XD cartoons were Motorcity, Tron Uprising, Randy Cunningham: 9th Grade Ninja, and Penn Zero: Part-Time Hero.
 All of which were co-produced by other animation resources except for The 7D (which was originally greenlit for Disney Jr.).

 In 2015, the studio debuted Descendants: Wicked World, their first project based on the live-action Descendants franchise by the Disney Channel Original Movies division.